Sudhanva Deshpande @ IIT Bombay — What happened vs what really happened

 What really happened, according to the students of HSS

-One of the students from the course, who also attended the screening of the documentary, said that there was supposed to be an introductory address by Deshpande before the documentary was screened, which would then be followed by a discussion.
+The student, who is also a part of the Performance Theory & Praxis course, said that there was supposed to be an introductory address by Deshpande before the documentary was screened, which would then be followed by a discussion.
 However, things could not go that way.

 “Barely ten minutes into Sudhanva Deshpande’s address, we discovered that one student from the audience was recording the event on his phone.
 When it was brought to the attention of Professor Saha, she asked him to stop filming, as it violates classroom decorum,” the student says, even revealing that the professor invited the filming student to discuss any issue he had with the course and the current session with her, and told him that he could excuse himself from the screening if he liked.